 Below are some spider myths that have been thoroughly debunked by experts and yet still have a way of coming back as truths.
 It may be enlightening to see how much of this misinformation you may actually have believed!

 FALSE.
-For the most part, a spider's first reaction to being disturbed or having its web broken will be to run away and hide.
+This is one of those common spider myths that has been fueled by scary movies and the media.
+The truth is a spider's first reaction to being disturbed or having its web broken will be to run away and hide.
 Those spiders who live in your house have probably descended from generations of spiders that have never even been outside of the house.
 The last thing they would want to do would be to attack a human.

 FALSE.
 Almost all spiders have venom.
 This venom is used as an insecticide to subdue the insects it catches.
 It is true that some spiders' venom can cause localized pain in humans but the wasp is far more dangerous and can actually cause death in some individuals.